adityam/filter/vim-README.md

 Using TeX code in Comments
 --------------------------

-Sometimes one wants to use TeX code in comments, especially for math.
-To enable this use
+Sometimes one wants to use TeX command in code.
+There are two different methods to do so.

+The first method is primarily aimed towards writing math in comments.
+To enable this, use

     \definevimtyping
         [...]
         [...
-         escape=on,
+         escape=comment,
         ]

+For backward compatibility, this feature can also be enabled using `escape=on`.

-When `escape=on`, the `2context.vim` script passes the `Comment` syntax region (as identified by `vim`) verbatim to TeX.
+When `escape=comment` is enabled, the `2context.vim` script passes the `Comment` syntax region (as identified by `vim`) verbatim to TeX.
 So, we may use TeX commands inside the comment region and they will be interpreted by TeX.
 For example

-    \definevimtyping[C][syntax=c, escape=on]
+    \definevimtyping[C][syntax=c, escape=comment]

     \startC
     /* The following function computes the roots of \m{ax^2+bx+c=0}